sazidnur/waer-os-3-article/README.md

 ## What is Wear OS 3?

-Wear OS 3.0 is the latest edition of the smartwatch OS – and one of the biggest updates ever to the platform.
-It's being co-developed by Google and Samsung, the latter of which has adopted Wear OS in lieu of its long-time Tizen platform.
-It brings some notable changes compared to previous iterations of Wear OS, which should give it a boost when compared to both Google and Samsung's efforts in the space, combining the best of both companies.
+Wear OS 3.0 is the most updated version of the wearable operating system, and it is one of the most major changes to the platform to date.
+It's being co-developed by Google and Samsung, the latter of which has ditched its long-running Tizen platform in favor of Wear OS.
+It has some noticeable differences from earlier Wear OS versions, which should give it an advantage over both Google and Samsung's efforts in the field, combining the best of both companies'.

 Wear OS 3.0 in brief: